cloudcache/Billing-1/README.md

 This is the Loading Deck billing application that was until early May 2014, offered as SaaS.
 We have since decided to refocus our company on consultancy and offer this as a free product under the Apache licence.
 Please familiarise yourself with the Apache licence before downloading this software.

 This software is a large project and has involved a number of developers to date.
 Most notably, it was managed by [James Hadley](http://www.sysadmin.co.uk/) under [Loading Deck Limited](http://www.loadingdeck.com).
-If you like the software, please consider hiring Loading Deck as your web consultants.
+If you like the software, please consider hiring Loading Deck as your web consultants, or [make a small donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=F7PX6QH7S7TTJ) to my coffee fund.

 Key features of this software include module support (but unfortunately no modules) for web hosting billing, invoicing, estimates, project management, inventory management, bulk data import/export, recurring billing, integration with Paypal, Stripe and GoCardless, and great aesthetics.